Fire scorches about 130,000 acres

 “First responders are NOT coming door to door because they are fighting this approaching fire to try to save your homes,” said Bruce Young, director of the Charlton County Emergency Management in a message.

 At least 75 homes were initially evacuated in the three-mile perimeter around St. George, a town with about 2,000 residents on the border with Florida.

 Some residents refused to leave their homes as they could hear helicopters and fire crews battling the fire in the vicinity of their homes.

-Smoke and falling ash from the fire reached the Jacksonville, Florida, area, about 30 miles to the southeast.
+Smoke and falling ash from the fire could be seen Saturday in the Jacksonville, Florida, area, about 30 miles to the southeast.

-Some residents in Nassau County, Florida have been put on notice that they may also have to evacuate, the county's emergency officials said.
+Some residents in neighboring Nassau County, Florida have been put on notice that they may also have to evacuate, according to CNN affiliate WJXT.